berthayes/cp-zeek/README.md

 This version includes an additional Docker image: [bertisondocker/zeek-tcpreplay-kafka](https://github.com/berthayes/zeek-tcpreplay-kafka) for generating [Zeek](https://zeek.org) data to stream to Apache Kafka in real time.

-This version now includes ALL of pieces of Confluent Community, including ksqlDB.
+This version now includes ALL of pieces of Confluent Community, including Kafka Connect.

 ## How Do I Work This?